truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIuser.md

 {{< /expand >}}
 {{< /expand >}}
 -->

 ### Provisioning_URI Command

 The `provisioning_uri` command provides the provisioning URI for the one-time password (OTP) for the username entered.

 {{< include file="CLICommandWIP.md" type="page" >}}

-## Query Command
+### Query Command

 {{< include file="/_includes/CLI/CLICommandWIP.md" type="page" >}}

-The `query` command retrieves information about a user or users or or the query-options-get_instance value specified..
+The `query` command retrieves information about a user or users or or the query-options-get_instance value specified.

 {{< expand "Using the Query Command" "v" >}}
 #### Description